devwithsmile/Chat-application/README.md

 Database: MongoDB

 Req:
-1. Pycharm or any other interpreter
+1. Pycharm or any other IDE
 2. Install flask on it and all other dependency which will be reflected like werkzeug, socket etc.
 3. Install mongoDb and Compass will be good for data visualisation.